 Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

-Turkey has become one of the world's top destinations for medical and dental tourism.
-This page compiles verified statistics on visitor numbers, revenue, country-of-origin data, cost savings by treatment type, and global market projections — with source links for every claim.
+Turkey has emerged as one of the world's leading destinations for medical and dental tourism.
+This page summarizes verified statistics on visitor numbers, revenue, origin countries, cost savings by treatment type, and global market projections — with sources cited for every claim.

 Last updated: March 2026 — All statistics verified

-52 JCI-accredited hospitals — most outside the US Source: JCI 2024
+52 JCI-accredited hospitals — most outside the USA Source: JCI 2024

-Health tourism (also called medical tourism or medical travel) refers to the practice of traveling outside one's home country to receive medical, dental, or wellness treatment.
-People travel for health care for a range of reasons: lower costs, shorter waiting times, access to specialized procedures, or combining treatment with a holiday.
+Health tourism (also called medical tourism or medical travel) refers to the practice of leaving one's home country to receive medical, dental, or wellness treatments.
+People travel abroad for various reasons: lower costs, shorter waiting times, access to specialized procedures, or combining treatment with vacation.

-The World Health Organization (WHO) recognizes health tourism as a significant and growing sector of international health services.
-It distinguishes between: medical tourism (traveling for surgical or clinical treatment), dental tourism (traveling specifically for dental procedures), wellness tourism (traveling for preventive or restorative health), and reproductive tourism (fertility treatments, IVF).
+The World Health Organization (WHO) recognizes health tourism as a significant and growing area of international health services.
+It distinguishes: Medical tourism (traveling for surgical or clinical treatments), Dental tourism (traveling specifically for dental procedures), Wellness tourism (traveling for prevention or recovery), and Reproductive tourism (fertility treatments, IVF).

-Turkey has positioned itself as a destination for all four categories, but is particularly prominent in dental care, hair transplants, aesthetic surgery, and ophthalmology, according to the Turkey Investment Office.
+Turkey has positioned itself as a destination across all four categories, but is particularly known for dental care, hair transplants, cosmetic surgery, and ophthalmology, according to the Turkish Investment Office.

-Turkey's health tourism sector has undergone dramatic expansion over the past decade.
-According to USHAS (Health Tourism Association of Turkey), the country hosted approximately 1.5 million health tourists in 2024, generating $3 billion in revenue — compared to roughly 300,000 visitors and $1 billion in 2015.
+Health tourism in Turkey has experienced dramatic expansion over the past decade.
+According to USHAS (Turkey's Health Tourism Association), the country welcomed approximately 1.5 million health tourists in 2024, generating $3 billion in revenue — compared to approximately 300,000 visitors and $1 billion in 2015.

-Data note: Annual visitor numbers are estimates published by USHAS (Saglik Turizmi Dernegi), Turkey's health tourism industry body.
-Turkey does not publish official government statistics disaggregating health tourists from leisure tourists.
-Numbers should be treated as informed industry estimates, not census-level data.
+Data Note: Annual visitor figures are estimates published by USHAS (Saglik Turizmi Dernegi), Turkey's health tourism industry association.
+Turkey does not publish official government statistics that separate health tourists from leisure tourists.
+The numbers should be treated as informed industry estimates, not census-level data.

 Estimated Visitor Numbers by Year